A New People

 The Date underneath is that of the Declaration of Independence, and the words under it signify the beginning of the new American Æra which commences from that Date, wrote Charles Thomson in his report on the US Great Seal.
 [1]

-He made the Seal final design, but never provided a translation, that is, he never wrote what the Latin was to mean exactly.
+He finalized the Seal design, but never provided a translation, that is, he never wrote what the Latin was to mean exactly.
 It says:

 E pluribus unum,